-G. RESOLUTION
+6. RESOLUTION

-At the conclusion of the investigation, the Investigating Officer will identify the relevant evidence collected during the investigation, and report to the Director of Legal Affairs whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence.
+At the conclusion of the investigation, the Investigating Officer will identify the relevant evidence collected during the investigation, and report to the Title IX Coordinator whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence.

-If, based on the evidence, the Investigating Officer determines that Sexual Misconduct occurred, the Director of Legal Affairs will confer with administrators with supervisory authority over the respondent and identify those steps necessary to maintain an environment free from Sexual Misconduct and to protect the safety and well-being of the complainant and other members of the University community.
+If, based on the evidence, the Investigating Officer determines that Sexual Misconduct occurred, the Title IX Coordinator will confer with administrators with supervisory authority over the respondent and identify those steps necessary to maintain an environment free from Sexual Misconduct and to protect the safety and well-being of the complainant and other members of the University community.
 Such actions will also include reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of Sexual Misconduct and retaliation.
 Examples of such action include: no-contact orders, classroom reassignment, the provision of counseling or other support services, training, and discipline for the perpetrator, including up to termination, expulsion, or other appropriate institutional sanctions.

-Thereafter, the Director of Legal Affairs will provide the parties with a brief, written determination of the investigation.
+Thereafter, the Title IX Coordinator will provide the parties with a brief, written determination of the investigation.
 If necessary, the version of the determination provided to the complainant and/or respondent will be redacted to ensure that information concerning any remedial and/or disciplinary measures is disclosed in a manner consistent with Title IX, the Family Educational Rights and Privacy Act ("FERPA"), and the Clery Act.
 The written determination shall be final subject only to the right of appeal set forth below.

-H. SPECIAL PROCEDURE CONCERNING COMPLAINTS AGAINST THE PRESIDENT AND EXECUTIVE VICE-PRESIDENTS
+7. SPECIAL PROCEDURE CONCERNING COMPLAINTS AGAINST THE PRESIDENT AND EXECUTIVE VICE-PRESIDENTS